Hotel California

-"Hotel California" is a song by American rock band the Eagles, released as the second single of their album of the same name on February 22, 1977.
-The song was written by Don Felder (music), Glenn Frey, and Don Henley (lyrics), featuring Henley on lead vocals and concluding with a 2-minute-12-second-long electric guitar solo performed by Felder and Joe Walsh, in which they take turns playing the lead before harmonizing and playing arpeggios together towards the fade-out.
+"Hotel California" is a song by the American rock band the Eagles, released as the second single of their 1976 album Hotel California on February 22, 1977.
+It was written by Don Felder (music), Glenn Frey, and Don Henley (lyrics).
+It features Henley on lead vocals and concludes with a long electric guitar solo by Felder and Joe Walsh, in which they take turns playing the lead before harmonizing and playing arpeggios.

-The song is one of the best-known recordings by the band, and in 1998 its long guitar coda was voted the best guitar solo of all time by readers of Guitarist.
-The song was awarded the Grammy Award for Record of the Year in 1978.
-The meaning of the lyrics of the song has been discussed by fans and critics ever since its release.
-The Eagles themselves described the song as their "interpretation of the high life in Los Angeles".
-In the 2013 documentary History of the Eagles, Henley said that the song was about "a journey from innocence to experience ... that's all."
+"Hotel California" is one of the best-known recordings by the Eagles.
+In 1998, its guitar solo was voted the best all time by readers of Guitarist.
+It was awarded the Grammy Award for Record of the Year in 1978.
+Fans and critics have discussed the meaning of the lyrics.
+The Eagles described the song as their "interpretation of the high life in Los Angeles".
+In the 2013 documentary History of the Eagles, Henley said it was about "a journey from innocence to experience ... that's all."

-Since its release, "Hotel California" has been widely regarded as one of the greatest rock songs of all time, and has been covered by many artists.
-Julia Phillips proposed adapting the song into a film, but the members of the Eagles disliked the idea and it never came to fruition.
-Commercially, "Hotel California" reached the number 1 position on the Billboard Hot 100 and reached the top ten of several international charts.
-The Eagles have performed "Hotel California" well over a thousand times live, and it is the third most performed of all their songs, after "Desperado" and "Take It Easy".
+"Hotel California" has been widely regarded as one of the greatest rock songs of all time, and has been covered by many artists.
+The filmmaker Julia Phillips proposed adapting it into a film, but the Eagles disliked the idea and it never came to fruition.

+"Hotel California" reached number 1 on the Billboard Hot 100 and the top ten of several international charts.
+The Eagles have performed "Hotel California" more over a thousand times live, and it is the third-most performed of all their songs, after "Desperado" and "Take It Easy".